 Students will be able to outline an argument essay by stating a claim, listing reasons, and providing evidence.

-- Call on students to respond to the statement and list their reason.
-When they give a reason (such as “dogs are more fun”), press them to provide evidence (such as “dogs can be trained" or "Dogs can fetch”).
+Call on students to respond to the statement and to list their reasons.
+When they give a reason (for example, “Dogs are more fun”), press them to provide evidence (such as, “Dogs can be trained" or "Dogs can fetch”).

-- Go through one example as a class.
-Project the argument writing template for the class to see and construct the outline together using ideas from students.
+Go through one example as a class.
+Project the Argument Writing Template worksheet for the class to see, and construct the outline together using ideas from students.

-- Have each group share what they wrote with the class.
+Have each group share what they have written with the class.
 Discuss and clarify as necessary.

 Provide a new template for each student.
 Explain that they are going to select a topic of their own and map out their argument using the template.
 This can be done as a stand-alone exercise, or you could use this as the start to a full argument essay project.

 Support: Provide struggling students with a claim and one reason with evidence pre-filled so they have an example to follow.

 Enrichment: Ask students to write an argument essay about a piece of literature they are reading.
 Have them use evidence from the text to support their reasons.
 Require them to use at least two direct quotes as evidence, with citations.

 Circulate the room while students are working to evaluate students’ templates to determine if they are able to complete the claim, reasons, and evidence correctly.